devsecopsgirl/internship-appsecco/docs/code-quality-analysis.md

 ### Writing YAML file in GitHub Action

-* I created a new file `linting-tool.yml` in the .github/workflows.
+* I created a new file `linting-tool.yml` in the .github/workflows

-* The YAML file is this:
+* The YAML file is shown below:

 ```